Chapter 1: Introduction

 Community participation was an essential component in the development of the District Design Guidelines.
 Ideas for the character and appearance of the Richmond Highway corridors Community Business Centers were provided through an initial Community Workshop, December 2018, attended by nearly 70 people.
 Pop-Up Studios and an Online Survey followed in the Spring of 2019.
 These events showcased pedestrian-friendly streetscapes, building design ideas, and results of the Community Workshop.

-The input from the Online Survey and Pop-Up STUDIOS were incorporated into Draft recommendations that were shared with Homeowner Associations, the Southeast Fairfax Development Corporation, Mount Vernon Council of Citizen’s Associations, and the Lee District Land Use Committee.
+The input from the Online Survey and Pop-Up STUDIOS were incorporated into Draft recommendations that were shared with Homeowner Associations, the Southeast Fairfax Development Corporation, Mount Vernon Council of Citizen’s Associations, and the Franconia District Land Use Committee.
 In addition to Outreach presented to these groups, feedback opportunities on the draft guidelines were collected through a public online form.

 The community input from these events has helped to enhance and advance the Richmond Highway District Design Guidelines that were submitted to Board of Supervisors on March 20th.
 Reflecting the community desires collected from a variety of stakeholders through all these events the Guidelines will encourage a greater sense of community throughout the entire corridor.